microsoft/powerbi-visuals-utils-svgutils/docs/api/manipulatation.md

 ## parseTranslateTransform
 Parse the Transform string with value "translate(x,y)".
-In Chrome for the translate(position) string the delimiter is a comma and in IE it is a spaceso checking for both.
+The delimiter for the translate(position) string  is a comma in Chrome and a space in IE, so check for both browsers.

 ```typescript
 function parseTranslateTransform(scale: number): string